abpy/dtegeoreference/README.md

 ###approximate georeferencing of the DTE aerial photo collection

+This software provides a way to browse, download, and view aerial photographs of the Detroit area from as early as 1949.

 original wayne state university source of maps and images: http://www.clas.wayne.edu/photos/ap_index.htm

 ######"img overlay.py" and the index maps can be used with out knowledge of programming.